Our use of Cookies

 Will every export have to have copies of all import PCs from the original imports?

-Yes, if you’re goods are not of GB origin and are subject to special requirements.
+Yes, if your goods are not of GB origin and are subject to special requirements.
 You will also need to make sure that the original PCs contain any of the additional declarations (AD) (special requirements) needed for certain commodities.
 This additional information will need to be included on the PC and must confirm that the goods meet the EU’s import requirements.

 Phytosanitary Certificates (PC)